SparkPost/pizza-bot/README.md

 Enforcing a common style helps in a few ways:
 * it makes the codebase easier to read because it is consistent
 * it protects against common errors (using undeclared variables, for example)
-* it prevents arguments about style (seriously... save your energy :smile:)
+* it prevents arguments about style (seriously... save your energy 😊 )

 The important thing is consitency: you don't have to agree with the style, but it is important to be consistent with the style in a project.
 That is a kindness to everyone who works on the project (and your future self!).